anton-seaice/compound/README.md

 cartopy 0.18.0
 eofs-1.4.0
 nc-time-axis 1.3.1
-xesmf
+xesmf 0.5.3

-To Run:

-output from cesmIndeces is needed for all other cesm analysis output from cesmPrecTsMonthly is needed for cesmCompoundsImpact

-similarly, output from cmipIndeces and cmipPrTs is needed for the other workbooks.
+matplotlib 3.4.2

-Descriptions:
+CESM Descriptions:

-1. cesmIndeces/cmipIndeces
+1. cesmIndeces/cesmPrecTsMonthly
 - Calculates monthly indeces (for indeces included in utils/_indexDefinitions.py)
-- Calculates warm season averages (time periods defined in utils/_indexDefinitions.py)
+- Calculates seasonal averages (time periods defined in utils/_indexDefinitions.py) This will attempt to pull the CESM-LME results from an external harddrive, you would need to fix the paths if you re-run these.
+The output from these files is saved in results/cesmTradIndeces.nc, results/cesmPrecAnoms.nc and results/cesmTsAnoms.nc

 2. cesmCompounds
 - Plots of annual trends in enso, iod, sam